tararoys/dense-mouse-grid/dense_mouse_grid/README.md

-This is the "full mouse grid".
+This is the "dense mouse grid".
 It fills the screen with fields that can be reached with two letters and a number.

-__To activate it, put this in whatever talon file you use for settings:__

-`tag(): user.full_mouse_grid_enabled`
+To use this, put the folder dense_mouse_grid anywhere in the talon user directory.

 ![](https://gist.githubusercontent.com/timo/b3429ede632f0eb9cac0eb142746dc3b/raw/ebf6185ded98d1ff960047c351d45c6618906891/screenshot.png)